scinos/scinos-blog-11ty/src/posts/2023-07-30-bun-vs-yarn-a-comparison-of-package-installation.md

 bugs and the functionality that's missing compared to Yarn, I believe that the speed improvement doesn't quite justify the tradeoffs right now.

+**Update 2023/08/08**: The story is quite different in Linux (and therefore, in CI agents).
+There, Bun is much faster (50 seconds faster).
+It's a very interesting trade-off, becuase shaving almost 1 minute from CI is huge (specially in projects with a high change frequency), but it's hard to let go the correctness that Yarn brings to the table with the analysis of missing peer dependencies.
+Maybe the ideal setup is to have a separate CI test with Yarn just to test for correctness, but that means in practice maintaing two separate configurations and the risks of them drifting apart with time.

 ---

 ## Updates